 The ESP is a Master's level program whose aim is to cultivate specialists in European Studies.
+The Center for German and European Studies (DESK) coordinates this program in partnership with other graduate schools and research institutes at the Hongo campus of the University of Tokyo.

-In the program, students acquire the basic knowledge and methodologies of European Studies through core courses, including Methodologies of European Studies, Supervised Readings and the European Summer Academy (ESA), which is held for two weeks in Germany.
+Students in the program acquire basic knowledge in and methodologies of European Studies through core courses, including Methodologies of European Studies and Supervised Readings.
+Students are also required to choose at least two elective courses from History of European Integration, EU Law, Modern European Thought, German Politics, and Contemporary German History.
+Field research in Europe is highly recommended and the Center gives top priority to ESP students for its field research stipend.
+ESP students are also encouraged to participate in international joint seminars with partner universities in Germany.

 ESP students obtain an MA in European Studies by submitting a thesis on a relevant topic and successfully completing the curriculum.
-After graduation, students are expected to be instrumental in acting as a bridge between Europe and Japan.
+After graduation, they are expected to be instrumental in acting as a bridge between Europe and Japan.